Washington stuns No. 9 Arizona 78-75 with Dominic Green’s buzzer beater

 — Seattle Times Sports (@SeaTimesSports) February 4, 2018

-“I work on those kind of shots every day,” said Green, a three-point specialist who is shooting over 53 percent behind the arc against Pac-12 teams.
+“I work on those kind of shots every day,” said Green, a three-point specialist who is shooting 50 percent behind the arc against Pac-12 teams.
 He finished with 14 points while connecting on 4 of 5 from downtown.

 A perfect ending for the Huskies came on an imperfect play on the last possession.